Virus inactivation: Pasteurization

 Inactivation of viruses by means of pasteurization can be very effective if the proteins that you are trying to protect are more thermally resistant than the viral impurities with which they are in solution.
 Some of the more prominent advantages of these types of processes are that they require simple equipment and they are effective for both enveloped and non-enveloped viruses.
 Because pasteurization involves increasing the temperature of solution to a value that will sufficiently denature the virus, it does not matter whether the virus has an envelope or not because the envelope alone cannot protect the virus from such high temperatures.
 However, there are some proteins which have been found to act as thermal stabilizers for viruses.
 Of course, if the target protein is not heat-resistant, using this technique could denature that target protein as well as the viral impurity.
 Typical incubation lasts for 10 hours and is performed at 60°C.

 Acidic pH inactivation

 Some viruses, when exposed to a low pH, will denature spontaneously.
 Similar to pasteurization, this technique for viral inactivation is useful if the target protein is more resistant to low pHs than the viral impurity.
 This technique is effective against enveloped viruses, and the equipment typically used is simple and easy to operate.
 This type of inactivation method is not as effective for non-enveloped viruses however, and also requires elevated temperatures.
 So in order to use this method, the target protein must be resistant to low pHs and high temperatures which is unfortunately not the case for many biological proteins.
 Incubation for this process typically occurs at a pH of 4 and lasts anywhere between 6 hours and 21 days.

+Acidic inactivation is commonly used in the manufacturing process for monoclonal antibody based biopharmaceuticals.
+The process consists of reducing the pH to near or below a pH of 3.6 and incubation for at least thirty minutes at room temperature.